pocketaces2/cocktail-api-test/README.md

-A test framework for the cocktail API
+A test framework for the cocktail database API using the following technologies:

+RestAssured
+Cucumber
+Jackson
+Lombok
+AssertJ